Oyelowo/kadara/README.md

 For vast majority of Software, you typically need one or some of these.
-The key is to build all on same unified foundation that allows for intutive ease of use from testing locally without mocking to single instance to distributed fault-tolorant system.
+The key is to build all on same unified foundation that allows for intutive ease of use from testing locally without mocking to single instance to distributed fault-tolerant system.

-Building them all in rust allows for ease of use embedded and ease of deployment and distrbution for use in other languages.
+Building them all in rust allows for ease of use embedded and ease of deployment and distribution for use in other languages.